izsom/MachineLearning23ws/Exercise3/README.md

 The final step is to use the data created during testing for the evaluation, which is done in the evaluation.ipynb (located in the src folder)

 Shortly:
+0. create a virtual environment and install the required packages (pip install -r requirements.txt)
 1. run add_gaussian_blur.ipynb
 2. OPTIONAL! - run train.py or training_colab.ipynb - OPTIONAL!
 3. run test_models.ipynb